-Keep in mind, however, that this is a very general guide, to give you an idea on the dollar differences between these the relationships.
+Keep in mind, however, that this is a very general guide, to give you an idea of the dollar differences between these relationships.
 These amounts can easily vary depending on how much your comfortable spending or something as simple as your income.

 Another important factor in understanding your relationship with someone is taking into account how long you’ve known them.